allegro/allegro.tech/_posts/2019-12-24-hexagonal-architecture-by-example.md

 }

 ```
-There are also several wrapper objects for fields such as id, title or content.
-This allows you encapsulate additional business logic or validation,
+There are also several wrapper classes for fields such as id, title or content.
+This allows you to encapsulate additional business logic or validation,
 as well as avoid passing several String values as method arguments which is generally bad practice and may lead to bugs difficult to track:
 now if you accidentally swap values upon method call your code won't compile.